 View and download a copy of the presentation to learn about a range of assistance available for small businesses in NYC impacted by COVID-19, including funding opportunities, here:

-You should reach out to the SBA for guidance on how any other financial awards could impact your SBA award.
 If you have questions related to the SBA programs, find a local SBA resource partner.

 Please note that scammers are targeting businesses with loan and grant fraud.
-Beware of phishing emails and robocalls, and doublecheck any web addresses to make sure that they are associated with the correct government agency.
+Beware of phishing emails and robocalls, and double-check any web addresses to make sure that they are associated with the correct government agency.
 For more information and quick tips, follow the NYPD Crime Prevention Division on Twitter using handle @nypdcpd.

 Select a topic, or press the enter key on a topic, to reveal its answer.